Frequently Asked Questions About Criminal Law

 Effectively defending your rights when you have been charged with a crime can be a challenge if you do not have a legal background.
 What you do not know about Texas criminal laws or criminal procedure can limit the control you have over the outcome of your case, harming your future.

-I am H. Alex Fuller, an award-winning trial lawyer in McKinney who has successfully challenged misdemeanor and felony criminal charges in Collin County and Dallas County courts.
+I am H. Alex Fuller, an award-winning trial lawyer in McKinney who has successfully challenged misdemeanor and felony criminal charges in Collin County courts.
 I have a well-earned reputation for my legal acumen, attention to detail and accessibility.

 To help you understand your options, I have provided answers below to criminal defense FAQ that clients ask me during their free consultations.

 When Should I Get An Attorney?